SuSonicTH/zigLineReader/README.md

 # zigLineReader

-small library to read lines for afile or stream quickly
+a small zig library to read lines from a (text) file in a fast manner There are 2 readers implemented:
+* LineReader accepts a std.File.Reader
+* MemMappedLineReader that accepts a file and reads it as a memory mapped file